fillmorevang/CyberSecurity-Project1/README.md

 - Load balancing is the process of distributing network traffic across multiple servers.
 This ensures no single server bears too much demand.
 By spreading the work evenly, load balancing improves application responsiveness.
 In a security aspect, load balancers can defend an organization against denial-of-service (DDos) attacks.

-- Jump Box's provide an additional layer of security from the public internet by controlling access to the other machines by allowing connections from specific IP addresses and forwarding to those machines.
+- Jump box's provide an additional layer of security from the public internet by controlling access to the other machines by allowing connections from specific IP addresses and forwarding to those machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VM's on the network and system metrics.